-In-season N applications with 360 Y-DROP
+In-season N applications

 GILLESPIE, ILLINOIS 360 Y-DROP VS. ONE-AND-DONE

 This trial compared eight different application plans with a total of 16 passes in the field.
 It compared the yield impact of mid-season nitrogen application with a one-and-done approach.